jakobant/dasher/README.md

  7. Capture images from webcam or Raspberry Pi Camera.
  8. Creates time laps videos from screenshots and webcam images.
  9. Simple UI for screenshots and timelaps view and control.

+### Play list json tags descriptions:
+There few basic type for a playlist acton tag, ```chrome, mxplayer, stream, raspitill and usbcam```, rest of the tags do have different meaning depending on the tags:
+ - **type:** playlist type as described before.
+ - **url:** url to display, media or stream.
+ - **time:** how long the type is displayed, this is seconds.
+ - **zoom:** browser zoom in or out, (0.9 = 90% zoom), only used with chrome type.
+ - **screenshot:** true/false, screenshot can be used with all types, but only logical with chrome.
+ - **delay:** the delay for the screenshot, chrome can take many seconds to fully load a page.
+ - **prefix:** the folder name for the screenshots, when creating a timelaps video from screenshots it is good to have this uniq.
+ - **startat:** used with mxplayer, when playing videos we can start playing in 00:01:00, the time to play the video is controled by the time tag.
+This is only used in mxplayer and stream.
+ - **device** this is the device number for usbcam screenshots.
+There can be multiple usbcam connected and used.

+**Type descriptions**
+ - **chrome** the chrome browser is remote controlled to display a url and zoom, tags used with this type are url, zoom, time, screenshot, delay and prefix.
+ - **mxplayer** the default mxplayer is omxplayer for Raspberry Pi, the player type can be set with the environment MPLAYER to mplayer for Fedora, Ubuntu and MacOS.
+This type will cache the youtube and facebook videos locally.
+The url played here are browser urls ```https://www.youtube.com/watch?v=l2VCPDboU6k``` this media type can be a video off a Power point show or some other magical message that you want to display, tags used with this type are url, startat, time (recommend to set screenshot to false).
+ - **stream** the player is the same as mxplayer with this type, here the player is set to play direct url stream for a video, tags used with this type are url, startat, time (recommend to set screenshot to false).
+ - **raspistill** the raspistill will take a image shot from the Raspberry Pi camera and store with the prefix tag.
+Tags used with this type are prefix and time.
+ - **usbcam** a usbcam will take a image shot with fswebcam and store with the prefix tag.
+Tags used with this type are prefix, time and device.

 ### Install to Rarspberry Pi
 Install the demo dashboard, it will rotate the demo.json configuration.